How to Start an LLC in Kansas

 1. Name Your LLC

 It is free to use an available DBA in Kansas.
-A DBA (doing business as) allows you to use a name other than your legal LLC name.
-Unlike most states, Kansas does not require you to register your DBA.
-If you plan to use a DBA, you’ll want to check its availability with the Kansas Business Filing Center.
+A DBA (Doing Business As) name allows your business to use a name other than your legal LLC name.
+Unlike most states, Kansas does not require you to register your DBA, but if you plan to use a DBA, you’ll want to check its availability with the Kansas Business Filing Center.

 Learn how to obtain a Kansas DBA.